voicegain/platform/ANNOUNCE.md

 All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
 If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Maintenance release 1.84.3 is scheduled for 6/19/2023 between noon and 3pm CST

-Changes related to Integrity of Processing (fixes):
-* Fix several UI glitches that were introduced when updating AntD version.

-Changes related to Security:
-* BE-220    demo.voicegain.ai requires Content Security Policy and related Headers

-All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
-If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Maintenance release 1.84.2 is scheduled for 6/8/2023 between 2pm and 3pm CST

-Changes related to Integrity of Processing (fixes)
-* BE-448    Project transcript view shows also Home Page transcripts directly after switch from Home to Project view

-All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
-If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Maintenance release 1.84.1 is scheduled for 6/7/2023 between 2:30pm and 3:30pm CST

-Changes related to Integrity of Processing (fixes)
-* BE-442    Fixed in Transcribe App: Voice Signature sample playback always plays from the beginning of audio
-* BE-443    Fixed in Transcribe App: Transcription fails because unable to find the speaker

-### Minor release 1.84.0 is scheduled for 6/6/2023 between 10am and noon CST

-This releaase includes a significantly more accurate Spanish real-time model.

-Here is a list of fixes and changes:
-* BE-224	Track on each account the most recent access
-* BE-242	Finalized the new style of the Browser Capture pop-up in Transcribe App
-* BE-260	In Web Console: In File Transcribe Dialog add ability to enter hint misspellings and boost
-* BE-279	Allow only Audio files for upload to Clip Manager
-* BE-281	In Transcribe App: Added a page with Terms of Use that is reachable via the Help menu
-* BE-288	Fixed in Transcribe App: Asks to setup a payment method while payment method already setup on the account
-* BE-327	Show context id in the card with JWT token
-* BE-336	Improved English NER
-* BE-365	Voicegain SSO App updated to latest 3rd-party package versions, also switched from npm to yarn
-* BE-367	Make the User Management table sortable in the Web Console
-* BE-369	Generate JWT with userId and use it where needed
-* BE-370	Fixed in meeting minutes: Summaries truncated mid sentence
-* BE-371	Fixed: Save button not enabled on EDGE in user profile
-* BE-372	In Transcribe App left-hand menu - prevent overlapping scroll bars
-* BE-373	fixed in Transcribe App: Error when deleting last Device
-* BE-374	Fix in Transcribe App: asr-api doesn't allow users to move a meeting session to a different context in some case
-* BE-377	Library Vulnerability check for the SSO app
-* BE-378	Modify EZInit and EZUpdate script to correctly set directory permissions
-* BE-379	Modify /asr/transcribe/async API to support audio calbacks
-* BE-380	Add report of the audioCallback in the full /asr/transcribe/async results
-* BE-381	Add DMY to list of NERs that we support for redaction in asr/transcribe formatter
-* BE-382	Fixed in Transcribe App: incorrect speaker names found in exported meeting transcription
-* BE-384	Supports audioCallback with PI Redacted audio
-* BE-388	Fix in Web Console: Transcription from URL request is missing audio.capture parameter
-* BE-389	Improved Context selection dialog in the Web Console
-* BE-391	In Transcribe App: trim spaces from entered URL
-* BE-392	Disable Password Recovery Key page if user is logged in using SSO
-* BE-394	New API to return AuthConfig by name from Context
-* BE-396	Do not offer local password change to users logged in via SSO
-* BE-401	In Web Console: add 'S3 Compatible' type of auth config
-* BE-404	Support context.description in Context API
-* BE-407	Changes to authConfig to support S3 Compatible URI
-* BE-408	Fixed in Transcribe App: Wrong confirmation dialog show when deleting user from Account
-* BE-412	When syncing users, avoid copying a user to edge if the user's email is found on edge
-* BE-414	API for multipart/form-data for Audio Callback
-* BE-415	Add GET /asr/transcribe/status/queue API
-* BE-419	Add customValues to the OnPrem Cluster API
-* BE-421	Fixed bug: In regex-based redaction only the first regex is being used
-* BE-429	Fixed formatting anomaly: ok, let's try number 1
-* BE-431	Fixed in Transcribe App: Bad URL in Advisor
-* BE-435	In Web Console: When we are done creating new context - switch to the new context
-* BE-436	Fixed in Web Console:  broken validation for area-code numbers
-* BE-439	In Web Console: fix formatting of the Transcribe Detail page